future-architect/vuls/README.md

 - On RHEL, Oracle, Amazon and FreeBSD
 Detect CVE IDs by using package manager.

-- On SUSE Enterprise Linux
+- On SUSE Enterprise Linux and Alpine Linux
 Same as fast scan mode for now.

 ----